-It should come as no surprise that consumers are not watching as much linear TV as they used to.
+Advertisers have continued to adjust the amounts they spend on TV ads as consumers spend less time watching linear TV as they used to.
 Streaming services have taken over much of the consumers’ time that used to be dedicated to traditional TV.
 We live in a time where almost anything we need can be accessed from our tablets and smart phones.
 We can live stream our favorite show, order our groceries, and have our Amazon package delivered to us all within the same hour from the comfort of our home.
 While these innovations have added convenience, they are consuming time we previously spent uninterrupted in front of traditional TV.

 Advertising’s Response to Recent Consumer Behavior

 According to Recode, 2019 is globally projected to be the year that hours spent consuming the internet will equate or slightly surpass hours spent watching television.
 Time spent online includes activities such as watching YouTube, posting pictures on Facebook and Instagram, and of course, online shopping.
 Researchers have seen a rise of a particular consumer group known for multi-tasking while watching tv, referred to as second-screeners.
 This group drives the need to deliver creative integrated campaigns on second screen devices such as smart phones, tablets, and computers.